Skip to main content

 Configure Webhooks

 This guide will help you configure webhooks for your Permit Elements.
 A webhook is an HTTP request, triggered by a meaningful event that needed to be notified.
-The Webhooks carry data in 'payloads', which are sent to a webhook URL, essentially an endpoint where your API can accept data.
+The Webhook carry data in 'payloads', which are sent to a webhook URL, essentially an endpoint where your API can accept data.

 Configure your webhook